 Access Site #1

 Driving Directions From Interstate 5, go west on Highway 20 to the Bayview-Edison Road.
 Turn right (north) and follow the Bayview-Edison Road through Bayview, past the state park and down onto the Samish Flats until the road ends at a "T" intersection.
-Turn right onto Samish Island Road and proceed until the 90-degree turn to the north.
+Turn left onto Samish Island Road and proceed until the 90-degree turn to the north.
 The parking area is straight ahead at the corner.

 Parking/Restroom Information Parking and restroom facilities are available.